qwutony/PythonProject/python-bot/README.md

 `setup.sh` and `install.sh` are both scripts that can be executed on a victim's machine to get them to download the `bot.py` file and execute it

-# TODO
+# Uninstallation script

-* An uninstall script added to the bot
+Added to `bot.py` an uninstall function that will remove the bot and kill the process.
+The example uninstallation script is in `scripts/uninstall.sh`.